plforacle/mysql-enterprise/security-audit/security-audit.md

 **Notes:**
 - Audit can be activated and configured without stop the instance.
 In the lab we edit my.cnf to see how to do it in this way

-**Server:** serverB

 ## Task 1: Setup Audit Log

-1. Enable Audit Log on mysql-advanced (remember: you can’t install on mysql-gpl).
-Audit is COMMERCIAL plugin.
+1. Enable Audit Log on mysql-enterprise (remember: you can’t install on mysql-gpl).
+Audit is an Enterprise plugin.

     a.
 Edit the my.cnf setting in /mysql/etc/my.cnf